Cloud-SPAN/prenomics02-command-line/_episodes/02-working-with-file.md

 >
 > What are the next three nucleotides (characters) after the first instance of the sequence quoted above?
 >
-> Share your answer on the Padlet to see if it matches everybody else!
+> Share your answer on the forum to see if it matches everybody else!
 >
 > > ## Solution
 > > `CAC`